 Once an informed and civil decision has been made to opt for a divorce, divorce counseling can still help you in numerous ways.
-The process of separation and divorce doesn’t just end when you’re both divorced on paper.
-The obligations and personal or familial struggles can go on for a much longer period.
-Hence, post-divorce counseling is a very viable tool to help people get accustomed to this new way of life they might find overwhelming in the beginning.
+The process of separation and divorce doesn’t just end when you’re both already divorced on paper.
+The obligations and personal or familial struggles can go on much longer.
+Post-divorce counseling is a very viable tool to help people get accustomed to this new way of life they might find overwhelming in the beginning.
 Some of the benefits of post-divorce counseling include:

 1. Individual therapy for a better quality of life

-2. Post-divorce counseling can help handle the legal issues
+2. Post-divorce counseling can help handle legal issues

 Related Reading: 10 Things To Do When You Are Thinking About Divorce

 It can come as a shock to many, just how hard it is to live alone after a divorce, especially after a long marriage.
-When people have been married for years or even decades, it becomes difficult for them to hold on to their individual personalities outside of their marriage.
-For the longest time, they’ve lived as a couple, two parts of a whole.
+When people have been married for years or even decades, their individual personalities tend to become subservient to their identity as a couple.

-Venturing into the “dating world” after a divorce may seem extremely odd, to the point where you may even be dissuaded from the whole experience altogether.
-While a divorce therapist won’t tell you what to say on your date to impress him/her, they can give you a sense of self-worth and confidence that is needed for you to try to find a new partner again.
+Venturing into the dating world after a divorce may feel extremely odd.
+Besides, the pain of a broken marriage can make a person cynical about the whole notion of love and happily-ever-afters.
+While a divorce therapist won’t tell you how to handle your dating life post-divorce or whether you should or shouldn’t put yourself out there, they help rebuild your sense of self-worth and confidence needed for you to try to find a new partner again.

 “Our society isn’t kind to single people, and divorcees deal with far greater stigma.
-A lot of people need therapy to deal with all of this added pressure and negativity than comes with a divorce, it’s just that many refuse to acknowledge that they need help,” says Tahini, about how post-divorce therapy can help people deal with depression and mental health challenges.
+A lot of people need therapy to deal with all of this added pressure and negativity that comes with a divorce, it’s just that many refuse to acknowledge that they need help,” says Shazia, about how post-divorce therapy can help people deal with depression and mental health challenges

 - Pre-divorce counseling can help you understand the root cause of your issues, see if there’s any hope for reconciliation, or help mediate the divorce process

-- Post-divorce therapy can help you get accustomed to life after divorce, deal with any negative emotions, and maintain your mental health
+- Post-divorce therapy can help you move forward with confidence into your new life after divorce, deal with any negative emotions, and maintain your mental health

-- With the help of therapy, the stages of divorce can become more manageable
+- Therapy can make the stages of divorce more manageable

 Yes, the benefits of pre-divorce counseling speak for themselves.
 You will be able to ascertain with complete confidence whether you really require a divorce or not.
 It will establish constructive communication between the partners and the planning of the divorce will be made a lot easier.

-Counseling will only save a marriage when a good therapist sees that there is potential for it to be saved and if both partners are willing to save it.
+With an impending divorce, a good therapist can ascertain if a couple should really get a divorce or not.
+They check if there is potential for the marriage to be saved and if both partners are willing to save it.
 By improving communication between both partners, understanding the root cause of frustration, and working on things together, counseling really can save a marriage.